 This past June 16th I posted a short note called "Is it a Case of 'Greenwashing?"
 Last week my wife ran across this article she had saved from the Mankato Free Press.
 I thought it deserved posting.

-, August 5, 2007 by staff writer Tim Krohn.
+Article from the Mankato Free Press, August 5, 2007 by staff writer Tim Krohn.

 "Green-Washed" companies in it for Green-Back$ ---- Not Saving Earth

+The rugged, yet sensitive trucker in the television ad is driving his big rig along a drab, sepia-toned desert highway.
 As the big, diesel 18-wheeler heads down the road the sky behind the truck turns bright blue, the grass greens, butterflies and birds dart in the air.
 A pretty young woman walking through a field of now colorful wildflowers smiles coyly at the trucker.

 I figured it must be an advertisement for air freshener or maybe an organic lawn fertilizer.
 Turns out it's put out by some coalition of international energy conglomerates.
 Their message isn't just that they're burning fossil fuels that spew out a bit less mercury and carcinogens - they're apparently cleaning the landscape to its pristine state every time they fire up a coal plant or refine some more gasoline.